-GRI 2 used 2-8: Workers who are not employees The organization shall: a. report the total number of workers who are not employees and whose work is controlled by the organization and describe: i. the most common types of workers and their contractual relationship with the organization; ii. the type of work they perform; b. describe the methodologies and assumptions used to compile the data, including whether the number of workers who are not employees is reported: i. in head count, full-time equivalent (FTE), or using another methodology; ii. at the end of the reporting period, as an average across the reporting period, or using another methodology; c. describe significant fluctuaGRI 2 used Governance c.
-The data was compiled at the end of the reporting period, as an average across the reporting period Governance GRI 2 used 2-9: Governance structure and composition govern The organization shall: a. describe its governance structure, including committees of the highest governance body; b. list the committees of the highest governance body that are responsible for decision making on and overseeing the management of the organization's impacts on the economy, environment, and people; c. describe the composition of the highest governance body and its committees by: i. executive and non-executive members; ii. independence; iii. tenure of members on the governance body; iv. number of other significant positions and commitments held by each member, and the nature of the commitments; v. gender; vi. under-represented social groups; vii. competencies relevant to the impacts of the organization; viii. stakeholder representation. a. and b.
-Pg.18 ı GRI 2 used 2-10: Nomination and selection of the highest governance body The organization shall: a. describe the nomination and selection processes for the highest governance body and its committees; b. describe the criteria used for nominating and selecting highest governance body members, including whether and how the following are taken into consideration: i. views of stakeholders (including shareholders); ii. diversity; iii. independence; iv. competencies relevant to the impacts of the organization.
+GRI 2 used 2-10: Nomination and selection of the highest governance body The organization shall: a. describe the nomination and selection processes for the highest governance body and its committees; b. describe the criteria used for nominating and selecting highest governance body members, including whether and how the following are taken into consideration: i. views of stakeholders [including shareholders]; ii. diversity; iii. independence; iv. competencies relevant to the impacts of the organization.
 A, b.
-Pg.18-24 GRI 2 used 2-12: Role of the highest governance body in overseeing the management of impacts The organization shall: a. describe the role of the highest governance body and of senior executives in developing, approving, and updating the organization's purpose, value or mission statements, strategies, policies, and goals related to sustainable development; b. describe the role of the highest governance body in overseeing the organization's due diligence and other processes to identify and manage the organization's impacts on the economy, environment, and people, including: i. whether and how the highest governance body engages with stakeholders to support these processes; ii. how the highest governance body considers the outcomes of these processes; c. describe the role of the highest governance body in reviewing the effectiveness of the organization's processes a., b., and c.
+Pg.18-24 GRI 2 used 2-12: Role of the highest governance body in overseeing the management of impacts The organization shall: a. describe the role of the highest governance body and of senior executives in developing, approving, and updating the organization's purpose, value or mission statements, strategies, policies, and goals related to sustainable development; b. describe the role of the highest governance body in overseeing the organization's due diligence and other processes to identify and manage the organization's impacts on the economy, environment, and people, including: i. whether and how the highest governance body engages with stakeholders to support these processes; ii. how the highest governance body in reviewing the effectiveness of the organization's and people, including: a., b., and c.
 Pg.
 23-24 GRI 2 used 2-11: Chair of the highest governance body The organization shall: a. report whether the chair of the highest governance body is also senior executive in the organization; b. if the chair is also a senior executive, explain their function within the organization's management, the reasons for this arrangement, and how conflicts of interest are prevented and mitigated. a. and b.
-Gulf Bank's Chairman is independent of Executive Management GRI 2 used as described in 2-12-b and report the frequency of this review.
-2-13: Delegation of responsibility for managing impacts The organization shall: a. describe how the highest governance body delegates responsibility for managing the organization's impacts on the economy, environment, and people, including: i. whether it has appointed any senior executives with responsibility for the management of impacts; ii. whether it has delegated responsibility for the management of impacts to other employees; b. describe the process and frequency for senior executives or other employees to report back to the highest governance body on the management of the organization's impacts on the economy, environment, and people. a. and b.
+Gulf Bank's Chairman is independent of Executive Management GRI 2 used 2-13: Delegation of responsibility for managing impacts The organization shall: a. describe how the highest governance body delegates responsibility for managing the organization's impacts on the economy, environment, and people, including: i. whether it has appointed any senior executives with responsibility for the management of impacts; ii. whether it has delegated responsibility for the management of impacts to other employees; b. describe the process and frequency for senior executives or other employees to report back to the highest governance body on the management of the organization's impacts on the economy, environment, and people. a. and b.
 Pg.23-24

 RESPONSIBLE BANKING

+GOVERNANCE AND OVERSIGHT

+MARKETPLACE

-SOCIAL CONTRIBUTIONS
+SOCIAL

 WORKPLACE MANAGEMENT

+ENVIRONMENTAL ASPECTS

+Appendices